pythonanywhere/flask-tutorials/tutorial-2.md

     def load_user(user_id):
         return User.query.filter_by(username=user_id).first()

-What we're doing here is using SQLAlchemy to query `users` table in the database, and get the first item that has the given username.
+What we're doing here is using SQLAlchemy to query the `users` table in the database, and get the first item that has the given username.
 It will return `None` if there is no user with the given username.

 Finally, we need to change the code in `login` to check the list of users from the database.
 Where we currently